 The Dumb Friends League provides animal neglect and mistreatment investigations in the six counties surrounding Denver.
 Protecting companion animals and horses is an integral part of our mission.
 Our investigators are state commissioned peace officers under C.R.S.
 35-42-107.
 Investigators are professionals dedicated to carrying out the provisions of the Animal Protection Act.

 - To report animal abuse or neglect throughout the state of Colorado, submit an anonymous tip through the Crimestoppers website.

-- You may also contact the Dumb Friends League directly by filing an online report or calling us at (303) 923-0022, 7:30 a.m. to 6:00 p.m.
+- You may also contact the Dumb Friends League directly by filing an online report or calling us at (800) 249-5121, 8:00 a.m. to 5:00 p.m, Monday-Friday.
 Any incidences outside the metro Denver area will be forwarded to the Colorado Humane Society & SPCA.

 For concerns regarding barking, licensing, spay/neuter requirements, running at large and vaccinations, please contact your local animal control agency.

 What to report

 Typical offenses include pets or horses left outside without adequate shelter, food or water.
 But other problems also need our attention.
 An animal that appears ill or injured, has a badly matted coat or has been intentionally harmed—all of these situations warrant a closer look by our animal protection investigators.

 Why report animal abuse?

 Even if you aren’t an animal lover, please report animal cruelty.
 It has far-reaching implications for our society.
 Studies show that people who intentionally harm animals may be more likely to commit violent crimes towards people.
 So, by taking the time to report what you observe, you’ll not only be helping the animals involved, you’ll be helping to prevent future crimes and promoting respect for all life.
 Most reports are resolved through education, assistance, and enforcement.